-The lessor has presented an offer to take back 56,000 sf — three full floors — for a lump sum payment of $1,500,000 rather than the current obligation of $1,022,000 per year.
+The lessor has presented an offer to take back 56,000 sf -- three full floors -- for a lump sum payment of $1,500,000 rather than the current obligation of $1,022,000 per year.
 The decision for the tenant is whether to pay the $1.5 million and gain the difference or try to sublease the space to produce a greater income.
-The dilemma is how to analyze the risk.
+The dilemma is how to analyze this risk in commercial real estate.

 The New Orleans class A office tower market is approximately 9,000,000 sf, with 1,000,000 sf currently available for lease.
 Building occupancy rates range from 73 percent to 97 percent and 2013 absorption was 133,000 sf, or 13 percent of available lease space.
 Asking rents range from $16.50 to $21.00 psf, including build-out payments ranging from $10 to $30 psf.
 In competing buildings, 15,000 sf of sublease space is available at $15.00 psf and 90,000 sf was just renewed at $12.50 psf.

 At first glance, the answer appears to be a no-brainer: Accept the offer to pay a lump sum of $1,500,000 rather than pay $1,022,000 annually for 54 months, equal to $4,599,000.
 However, calculating the numbers on subleasing the space at the average asking rate of $18.50 psf produces a profit of $63,609 for the remaining period.
 (See Table 1.)